MEMBERSHIP CODE OF CONDUCT POLICY

-- Protect information, funds and assets of NZCAC
+o Protect information, funds and assets of the NZCAC

 The NZCAC Membership Code of Conduct applies to all NZCAC members and prospective members.

-- NZCAC members act in accordance with the vision and values of the Council and promote them wherever appropriate in their daily lives.
+• NZCAC members act in accordance with the vision and values of the NZCAC and promote them wherever appropriate in their daily lives.

-- NZCAC is an independent body and members work to achieve the Council’s mission:
+• The NZCAC is an independent body and members work to achieve the NZCAC’s mission.

 Act in a fair, honest and proper way

-- Behave in a way that maintains and builds the reputation of NZCAC
+• Behave in a way that maintains and builds the reputation of the NZCAC

-- Enter only into transactions and make promises on behalf of NZCAC when directly ordered/permitted to do so by the Executive Board
+• Enter only into transactions and make promises on behalf of the NZCAC when directly ordered/permitted to do so by the NZCAC Executive Board

-- The name and / or membership of NZCAC must not be used to promote personal and/or organisational views and philosophies, unless directly ordered/permitted to do so by the Executive Board
+• The name and / or membership of the NZCAC must not be used to promote personal and/or organisational views and philosophies, unless directly ordered/permitted to do so by the NZCAC Executive Board

-- Members must not act in any way likely to jeopardize the integrity of the NZCAC, undermine the NZCAC’s objectives, or bring the NZCAC into disrepute
+• Members must not act in any way likely to jeopardise the integrity of the NZCAC, undermine the NZCAC’s objectives, or bring the NZCAC into disrepute

 Create and maintain good relationships with each other and with the public

-- Be supportive of all work done in the name of NZCAC
+• Be supportive of all work done in the name of the NZCAC

-- The name and / or membership of the NZCAC must not be used for financial and / or commercial gain, unless directly ordered/permitted to do so by the NZCAC Executive Board.
+• The name and / or membership of the the NZCAC must not be used for financial and / or commercial gain, unless directly ordered/permitted to do so by the NZCAC Executive Board.
 This includes use of the NZCAC logo.

-- Understand that information, design and intellectual property created for NZCAC remains the property of NZCAC
+• Understand that information, design and intellectual property created for the NZCAC remains the property of the NZCAC

 Follow the Media Spokespeople Policy

-- NZCAC members always inform the Manager and/or Chairperson about any media contact
+• NZCAC members must always inform the Manager and/or Chairperson about any media contact

-Any member seeking election or appointment to, or holding office in NZCAC, must inform the NZCAC Executive Board about any interests they have that may conflict with their responsibility to NZCAC.
-A conflict of interest occurs when an individual’s interests interfere, appear to interfere or have the potential to interfere, with the interests of NZCAC.
+Any member seeking election or appointment to, or holding office in the NZCAC, must inform the NZCAC Executive Board about any interests they have that may conflict with their responsibilities to the NZCAC.
+A conflict of interest occurs when an individual’s interests interfere, appear to interfere or have the potential to interfere, with the interests of the NZCAC.

 This policy is reviewed annually or as necessary in response to new regulations, system updates and/or policy changes.

-- By applying for membership to the NZCAC, members agree to abide by the Rules of the Society and this Code of Conduct Policy.
+By applying for NZCAC membership, applicants agree to abide by the Rules of the Society and this Membership Code of Conduct.

-- Breach of any NZCAC Policy and/or Procedure may result in termination of membership by majority vote of the Executive Board in accordance with Rule 16.2 and the forfeiture of any membership fees previously paid.
+Failure to comply with the Code of Conduct may result in termination of membership by majority vote of the Executive Board in accordance with Rule 16.2 and the forfeiture of any membership fees previously paid.